 You can club your trip to the jog falls with Badami caves, Hampi, Udupi, Chikmagalur, Murudeshwar, and Gokarna.

 3 – Bhambavli Vajrai Waterfall

 The source and starting point of river Urmodi and falling into a height of 853ft.
-The Bhambavli Vajrai waterfalls attract tourists due to its perennial beauty and rejuvenating scenery.
+The Bhambavli Vajrai waterfalls attract tourists due to their perennial beauty and rejuvenating scenery.
 It is situated just 5kms from the beautiful Kas flower valley and 2kms from Bhambavli flower valley.
 The scenic beauty is very peaceful and you can enjoy it with utmost solace as there are no hawkers, guides, and cameramen to hinder the tranquility.
 You can also stay at the Bhambavli village and experience the lifestyle of rural India.
 You will be at the disposal of unmatched beauty and calmness.